mlpack/mlpack/doc/user/methods/naive_bayes_classifier.md

 ```

 `ModelMatType` specifies the type of matrix used for training data and internal
 representation of model parameters.

-Any matrix type that implements the
-Armadillo API can be used.
+ * Any matrix type that implements the Armadillo API can be used.

-Note that the `Train()` and `Classify()` functions themselves are templatized
+ * `Train()` and `Classify()` functions themselves are templatized and can allow
-and can allow any matrix type that has the same element type.
-So, for instance,
+   any matrix type that has the same element type.
+So, for instance, a
-a `NaiveBayesClassifier<arma::mat>` can accept an `arma::sp_mat` for training.
+   `NaiveBayesClassifier<arma::mat>` can accept an `arma::sp_mat` for training.

 The example below trains a Naive Bayes model on sparse 32-bit floating point
 data, but uses dense 32-bit floating point matrices to store the model itself.